No. And here is why.

 Ask the SkyWater Community

-Are you conflicted while you choose between accepting a new job offer or a counteroffer from your current employer?
-Tell us about your experience in the comments below.
+Are you conflicted when choosing between accepting a new job offer or a counteroffer from your current employer?
+Tell us about your experience.

 What Should You Earn?